 3. Decide who will implement intranet governance on an ongoing basis.

 Staff and business needs change over time.
-While your intranet may be valuable when it launches, it needs to evolve with these changing needs.
+While your intranet may be valuable when it launches, it needs to evolve with those changing needs.

 Governance behind the scenes should also be reflected in the intranet pages and the overall structure itself.
 From clean, clear site design to easily navigable page layouts, menus, guides and content, the goal of intranet governance is ultimately to benefit each user.
 Purpose and function should be clear, as should the ownership of the elements and content featured within the system.
 Parameters for what is acceptable (and what is not) during use should also be clear.

-Well-designed intranets with proper governance seem to run themselves, like well-oiled machines.
+Well-designed intranets with proper governance seem to run themselves.
 While self-regulation is one dimension of effective intranets, this is first set into motion with effective governance and kept on track with ongoing management.
 The intranet community is supported by a solid underlying structure that keeps everything in line with its stated goals and purposes.

-Related reading: [Blog post] 7 Things Your Intranet Needs to Be Successful
+Related reading: 7 Things Your Intranet Needs to Be Successful

 Intranet Governance Best Practices